Shyam-Chen/Pulumi-Starter/README.md

 # Pulumi Starter

-🎄 A boilerplate for cloud applications with Pulumi and Azure using TypeScript on Vite.
+🎄 A boilerplate for cloud applications with Pulumi and Kubernetes using TypeScript on Vite.

 :rainbow: View Demo: [Live](https://vue-starter-6fa6.onrender.com) | Windows | macOS | Android | iOS